If you're reading this you may have been told you have Thoracic Outlet Syndrome (TOS).

-Maybe you've been told you have Thoracic Outlet Syndrome (TOS).
-Maybe you've got numb, cold, tingling hands, and you can't seem to find a way to make it all go away.
-Surgery may have been presented as an option to you.
 In this post, we're going to dive deep into the research on the diagnosis of TOS and the real results of surgery.
-We'll also talk about what you can do to help yourself when faced with surgery.
+We'll also talk about what you can do to help yourself.

 Thoracic Outlet Syndrome is a complex topic.
 There is controversy and confusion regarding its diagnosis, treatment, prognosis, and even what term to call it.
 As Gliedt stated in his 2013 research article “Thoracic Outlet Syndrome remains a challenging, controversial, and often misunderstood and misdiagnosed upper extremity disorder.”

 As many researchers note, surgery is not a sure or easy fix.
-As Laulan mentions in his 2011 article, surgery “remains very controversial”.
-Dawson (1993) agrees, and states that surgery should “be reserved for rare patients with documented worsening of neurologic function”.
-Gleidt (2013) mentions that there is “no current consensus to the best surgical treatment”.
+As Laulan mentions in his 2011 article, surgery “remains very controversial.”
+Researcher Dawson (1993) agrees, and states that surgery should “be reserved for rare patients with documented worsening of neurologic function.”
+Similarly, Gleidt (2013) mentions that there is “no current consensus to the best surgical treatment."

-Another important issue to reflect on is whether your doctor is looking at you from a surgical perspective or a holistic perspective.
-Hooper (2010) discusses the frequency of diagnosis of TOS from another and notes that “[another study] estimated that surgeons diagnose TOS 100 times more frequently than neurologists," suggesting a strong bias for surgeons to suggest surgery for this situation.
+An important issue to reflect on is whether your doctor is looking at you from a surgical perspective or a holistic perspective.
+Hooper (2010) discusses the frequency of diagnosis of TOS from another and notes that “one study estimated that surgeons diagnose TOS 100 times more frequently than neurologists," suggesting a strong bias for surgeons to suggest surgery for this situation.

-For now, we will examine what the research shows on its treatment through invasive surgery, and attempt to make this complex information a little bit simpler.
+Let's examine what the research shows on treatment through invasive surgery, and attempt to make this complex information a little bit simpler.
 There are several research studies that demonstrate good outcomes with surgery, but, as you will see, they are not without flaws.

 First, let’s look at what complications can occur with the surgery.